ricmmartins/apache-guacamole-azure/README.md

 done
 ```

-Now this cron job will check if some of the certificates are expired it will renew it automatically.
+Now, this cron job will check if some of the certificates are expired it will renew them automatically.

-This cron job would get triggered twice every day to renew certificate.
-Line certbot -q renew will check if certificate is getting expired in next 30 days or not.
-If it is getting expired then it will auto renew it quietly without generating output.
-If certificate is not getting expired then it will not perform any action.
-While renewing certificate it will use same information provided during certificate creation such as email address, domain name, web server root path etc.
+This cron job would get triggered twice every day to renew the certificate.
+Line certbot -q renew will check if the certificate is getting expired in the next 30 days or not.
+If it is getting expired then it will auto-renew it quietly without generating output.
+If the certificate is not getting expired then it will not perform any action.
+While renewing the certificate it will use the same information provided during certificate creation such as email address, domain name, web server root path, etc.

 ## Conclusion

 Enjoy your own "jump-server environment", leveraging a high-available and scalable architecture.
-If you need more information about how to add your connections, take a look on the oficial documentation from Apache Guacamole here: [https://guacamole.apache.org/doc/gug/administration.html](https://guacamole.apache.org/doc/gug/administration.html)
+If you need more information about how to add your connections, take a look at the official documentation from Apache Guacamole here: [https://guacamole.apache.org/doc/gug/administration.html](https://guacamole.apache.org/doc/gug/administration.html)

 ## Show your support